 F: Tool Properties

-The Tool Properties Panel shows you a list of tools you can use to edit your media file.
-Depending on your file, the Tool Properties Panel changes based on the type of tool you select in the left-hand column, expanding to show you a list of all the tools available within the given toolset you are accessing.
+The Tool Properties Panel shows you a list of tools you can use to edit your media files.
+Depending on your file, the Tool Properties Panel changes based on the type of tool you select in the left-hand column, expanding to show you a list of all the tools available within the given toolset you are accessing at the moment.

 G: Status Bar

-The Status Bar tells you how much time CaseGuard Studio needs to process the last user action (e.g., detecting objects, processing enhancements, etc.) The progress indicator gives you an estimate of how long you need to wait for the software to finish.
+The Status Bar tells you how much time CaseGuard Studio will need to process the last user action (e.g., detecting objects, processing enhancements, etc.) The progress indicator gives you an estimate of how long you will need to wait for the software to finish this action i.e. how much longer the system needs to finish detecting license plates, personal information, faces, etc.

 H: Tool Bar

-The Tool Bar is where you can select what tool set you want to use to begin enhancing and redacting content.
+The Tool Bar is where you can select what toolset you want to use to begin enhancing and redacting content.
+For instance, you can select the Automatic face/head detection tool to begin the automatic face redaction process, while you can click the Audio Redaction tool to redact the audio from an audio recording or video.

 I: Workspace Viewer